The more I learn, the more I’m humbled by how little I know

 If you're shooting with a Canon set up, you've probably seen the big, white "L" Lenses.
 There is a reason they are so expensive.
 These lenses are night and day over the standard lenses you see at most photo shops.

 Good bags and quality straps are also a must if you're doing a lot of traveling.
-Our cameras take a ton of abuse, and if there is one thing we've learned, it pays to buy things that are comfortable.
+Our cameras take a ton of abuse, and if there is one thing we've learned, it pays to use things that are comfortable.
 If you have a bag or strap that makes the camera more comfortable to carry, chances are you're more likely to carry it.
+We use ThinkTank Camera Bags and swear by their rugged build quality and user friendly features.

 Canon 70-200 f/2.8L IS USM

 This was our first big lens we purchased, and it changed the way we thought about photography.
-Now I dont consider it too big, but I do consider it a staple and it's the lens usually on my camera.
+Now I don't consider it too big, but I do consider it a staple and it's the lens usually on my camera when shooting ANY sporting event or concert.

-The fast shutter speed and Image Stabilization allow us to get great shots hand held in very low light.
+The fast aperture and Image Stabilization of this lens allows us to get great shots hand held in very low light conditions.
 Something that was not accomplishable with our cheaper lenses we had prior to this purchase.
 We use this lens most when shooting concert footage or anywhere we need low light capabilities.

 If you're into photography and wanting to up your image quality, this is the lens to buy.
 It is well worth the cost.